thekevinportela/GithubFinderRN/README.md

 ### Github profile searching app using the Github API to display Github profiles in a social media style.

-- Built using React Native CLI, Native Base, Zustand, React Query, Firebase, and the GitHub API.
+- Built using React Native CLI, TypeScript, Native Base, Zustand, React Query, Firebase, and the GitHub API.

 <img src="screenshots/GithubFinder.png" />